KrbAlmryde/cs474-Hw3/README.md

 #### Unit Testing
-For Unit-testing I utilized [ScalaTest](http://www.scalatest.orge) using the [FunSuite](http://doc.scalatest.org/3.0.0/#org.scalatest.FunSuite).
+For Unit-testing I utilized Akka's Actor Testkit[ScalaTest](http://www.scalatest.orge) using the [FunSuite](http://doc.scalatest.org/3.0.0/#org.scalatest.FunSuite).
 Its fun and was surprisingly simple to get it up and running.

 Go figure.

-To run the tests, in Intellij simplly select the **SBT** task "test" and youll be up and running!
+To run the tests, in Intellij simplly select the **SBT** task "Test" and youll be up and running!
 Que sera

 ## Discussion:
+### How to tell something is happening
+Keep an eye on the resources directory under **Kyle_Almryde/src/main/resources** a folder named repositories will appear and be populated with cloned repos.

+As things progress, you should expect to see a couple of things:
+- 1) repository directories are by their **ID/repoName**
+-

 ### Actor Model
 I designed the Actor Model in the following way.
 The basic idea here is that each step in the pipeline is controlled by and actor.
 Actions like Invoking the Github